fosslinux/live-bootstrap/parts.rst

 and removing modules.
 Modules are unused.
 They are difficult to transfer to subsequent systems, and we do not have ``modprobe``.

-The linux-libre scripts are no longer used to deblob the kernel, due to undersirable modifications they make beyond just deblobbing.
+The linux-libre scripts are no longer used to deblob the kernel, due to undesirable modifications they make beyond just deblobbing.
 Instead, the remaining 4 drivers that ship binary blobs in line with source code are stripped using a patch - neither of these drivers are relevant to bootstrapping.